-Vertical Federated learning is a machine learning technique working without exchanging/sharing of local data set, while maintaining some level of coordination amongst VFL participants, when training and inference are performed on local ML Models, wherein the local data set in different VFL Participant for local model training have different feature spaces for the same samples (e.g. UE IDs).
+Vertical Federated learning is a machine learning technique working without exchanging/sharing of local data set, while maintaining some level of coordination amongst VFL server and VFL clients, when training and inference are performed on local ML Models, wherein the local data set in different VFL clients for local model training have different feature spaces for the same samples (e.g. UE IDs).
 Vertical Federated Learning may involve multiple NWDAFs and AFs.

-For Vertical Federated Learning, there may be one NWDAF or one AF acting as a VFL server and one or multiple NWDAF(s) and/or one or multiple AF(s) acting as VFL Client(s).
-Vertical Federated Learning is available among NWDAFs or between NWDAF(s) and AF(s) within a single PLMN or between an AF and NWDAF(s) in a single PLMN.
+For Vertical Federated Learning, there may be one NWDAF or one trusted/untrusted AF acting as a VFL server and one or multiple NWDAF(s) and/or one or multiple trusted/untrusted AF(s) acting as VFL Client(s).
+Vertical Federated Learning is available among NWDAFs or between NWDAF(s) and trusted/untrusted AF(s) within a single PLMN or between an trusted/untrusted AF and NWDAF(s) in a single PLMN.
+When NWDAF is the VFL server, the VFL clients can be NWDAF or trusted/untrusted AF.
+When trusted/untrusted AF is the VFL server, only NWDAF can be the VFL clients.